learn-co-curriculum/uci-mod-1-html-forms/README.md

 That's why `POST` is the right call when sending sensitive information like passwords or national IDs.
 The user's browser **is not redirected** in this case.
 We can't show you a screenshot of what this looks like because, well, there's nothing to show.
-Usually after a successful POST, the web site will send you to a page that says "Thanks for your purchase" or "Thanks for joining our site."
+Usually, after a successful POST, the web site will send you to a page that says "Thanks for your purchase" or "Thanks for joining our site."